doubleaaron/RoboND-Rover-Project/writeup_template.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-THe only things I did different in perception/py was this:
+The only things I did differently in perception.py were two things:

-# 7) Update Rover worldmap (to be displayed on right side of screen)
+**Step 7: Update Rover worldmap (to be displayed on right side of screen)**

     Example: Rover.worldmap[obstacle_y_world, obstacle_x_world, 0] += 1
             Rover.worldmap[rock_y_world, rock_x_world, 1] += 1
             Rover.worldmap[navigable_y_world, navigable_x_world, 2] += 1